vektonn/vektonn/README.md

 ### SpaceHosting.Index library

-SpaceHosting.Index keeps a mapping between vectors and a set of keys. При поиске kNN/AkNN eturns keys instead of vector numbers.
-A key is a set of parameters that identifies a vector.
+SpaceHosting.Index keeps a mapping between vectors and vector ID’s. kNN/AkNN returns vector ID’s as result.

 The library also allows you to keep any metadata alongside corresponding vectors. kNN/AkNN search results contain metadata as well as vectors.